kreso975/homebridge-http-sensors-switches/README.md

 }
 ```

-Compromise: Switch accessory in order to work properly getStatus is bind in 5 sec interval.
+Compromise: Switch accessory, in order to work properly getStatus is bind in 5 sec interval.
 This is for passive devices not pushing their
 status.
 I have several devices built by my self like ESP8266 with relay and I'm just switching state.
-I do have JSON showing status:
+I have JSON file showing status:
 ```
 {
     "POWER": "ON"